LLMalMorph: On The Feasibility of Generating Variant Malware using Large-Language-Models: Evaluation

-The first column lists the four samples, followed by the $\mathrm{ASR}$ for six transformation strategies.
-Optimization yields high $\mathrm{ASR}$ for the first and third samples, and a moderate rate for the second.
+The first column lists the samples, followed by the $\mathrm{ASR}$ for six transformations.
+Optimization shows high $\mathrm{ASR}$ for the first and third samples, and a moderate rate for the second.
 For Security, a high rate is observed for Babuk and a moderate rate for Dexter.
-This supports the observation of the AV detectors.
+These support the observation of the AV detectors.
 Babuk also shows a notable rate under Quality, consistent with its behavior in Hybrid Analysis (Figure~\ref{fig:ha-rates}).
-Reusability and Obfuscation showed low success rates for two samples, while Windows failed to evade detection.

-\begin{mdframed}[innerleftmargin=3pt, innerrightmargin=3pt, innertopmargin=2pt, innerbottommargin=2pt] Despite modifying functions via prompt engineering and carefully chosen transformation without directly optimizing against any ML malware classifier, \system{} showed notable $\mathrm{ASR}$ on strategies like Optimization and Security for some samples, which supports the observation found for the reduction of AV detection rates.
-As previously noted in the context of AV detectors, the high $\mathrm{ASR}$ for these strategies may occur due to LLM’s use of new libraries, features, and control-flow restructuring, introducing changes that likely contribute to evasion success. \end{mdframed}
+Reusability and Obfuscation showed low success rates for two samples, while Windows failed to evade detection. \begin{mdframed}[innerleftmargin=3pt, innerrightmargin=3pt, innertopmargin=2pt, innerbottommargin=2pt] Optimization and Security strategies yield the highest $\mathrm{ASR}$ for several samples, which supports the observation of reduced AV detection rates.
+This may be attributed to the LLM introducing new libraries, features, or control-flow restructuring, which likely alter the binary's characteristics and contribute to successful evasion. \end{mdframed}